toskat/victronproject/README.md

 To make it easier for newcomers to get started, we have - in the confusion of common abbreviations - provided a

 - [Glossary](./basics/glossary.md): created a glossary as a reference book
-- summarized some basics in the context of PV, accumulators and battery management systems
+- [Theroretical intro and Getting Startded](./basics/intro.md): some basics to better understand the operation of a BMS for improved threshold configuration